 - How does changing the optimal depth affect the nutrient status and production?
-Deeper systems are far less likely to give nutrient-limited biomass, and they also give a slower growth rate (lower rate of production). - How does increasing or decreasing the growth rate affect nutrient exhaustion and production?
+Deeper systems are far less likely to give nutrient-limited biomass, and they also give a slower growth rate (lower rate of production).
+This is because they become light limited. - How does increasing or decreasing the growth rate affect nutrient exhaustion and production?
 Growth rate is a function not only of the strain of microalgae used, but also of temperature.
 Within bounds, an increase in T by 10°C doubles growth rate. - How does altering the frequency and proportion of biomass harvesting affect production?
 And how does it affect whether the product is nutrient limited or not? - To what extent does altering the nutrient concentration affect the above?
+How much nutrient is wasted?

 You will realise that many of these topics interact in quite complex ways.
 And this is why playing with a simulation model gives you a good idea of what might happen in your PBR.
 You could, of course, make summary tables of the results and not bother running a dynamic simulation at all.
-But the advantage of a simulation model is that you can test what happens if the weather suddenly changed (alter PFD &/or growth rate) or if your harvesting equipment was out of action for a few days.
+But the advantage of a simulation model is that you can test what happens if the weather suddenly changed (alter PFD &/or growth rate with temperature) or if your harvesting equipment was out of action for a few days.